.jpg)

 Introduction

-These pages are dedicated to the restoration of a 1974 Hallberg Rassy Rasmus 35 sailboat.
-The purpose is to have a chronicle of what I have done, but also to hopefully be a reference and inspiration to others undertaking similar projects.
-I am getting much of my guidance from well recognized experts in the field; Don Casey, Beth Leonard, Nigel Calder, and others.
+This is all about the restoration of a 1974 Hallberg Rassy Rasmus 35 sailboat.
+I am putting it on the www for a chronicle for myself and anyone else that's interested.
+I am getting much of my guidance from these experts in the field; Don Casey, Beth Leonard, Nigel Calder, and a few others.
 They all have excellent books on the subject of boat maintenance and restoration.
 I have followed their words closely during my journey through the restoration of this Hallberg Rassy.

 Decisions Before Boat Purchase